The ambition of the RCA means we are always seeking to improve the facilities for our students, academic staff, technicians and visitors.

 - The Studio Building has three floors of naturally lit and ventilated studios located above a complex of sophisticated workshops – from hand-craft to robotics – which will form the creative hub of the campus.

-- The Research Building labs host advanced manufacturing and intelligent mobility – which form part of the new vision for the RCA in 2021.
+- The Research Building labs host advanced manufacturing and intelligent mobility – which form part of the new vision for the RCA.
 It will also house the Helen Hamlyn Centre for Design and the university’s expanded incubator programme, InnovationRCA, which will see the number of supported start-up businesses increase two-fold.

 - A double-height hangar will allow students to assemble, prototype or display large-scale artworks or inventions, providing opportunities to open up the RCA campus to the public and support an enhanced cultural programme.